michaelma0311/Solari-Reddit-Login/README.md

 1. First run only: paste your Solari API key into the terminal.
 Get it from the Solari dashboard under API keys, paste it in the terminal, press Enter.
 It is saved to `.env` in this folder, and you are not asked again.
+(To change your account, just change the API key under this .env)
 2. Chrome opens on Reddit's login page.
 Clear the "prove your humanity" check if shown, then sign in normally.
 3. When you are in, the window closes and it prints: